 As the economy has also shifted to a largely online dependency over the past weeks, enterprises across varying industries must reevaluate their security priorities to align with new strategies to generate revenue.
 Those in retail, for instance, have been forced to quickly switch over to an almost exclusively digital business model.
 Security professionals must make critical decisions to balance security and confidentiality while keeping their digital business available at all times.

-To decide where to focus your automation efforts, start by working with executive peers and stakeholders to detail how your business priorities have changed, as well as changes to where your sensitive data lives.
+To decide where to focus your security automation efforts, start by working with executive peers and stakeholders to detail how your business priorities have changed, as well as changes to where your sensitive data lives.
 From there, you can determine the greatest risks to the evolved business.
 For many security professionals, this results in shifting focus to redoubling endpoint protection.
 Automation can then be used to push out patches and updates on your endpoints, saving time and energy from doing these processes manually and improving consistency.

 3. Think of creative ways to leverage automation, including among your operational teams to streamline processes.

 As IT and security operations teams get pulled into multiple directions, enterprises should look for ways to automate mundane tasks to free up time for these teams to focus on higher business priorities.
 This means looking at automation creatively, beyond just running scripts.